luamfb/tempest-lcd/README.md

 tuned to until you hear the sound.
 You might have to run the command a few times until finding the right frequency.

-You may optionally pass the string `cosine` as a third command line argument (after FILENAME), which causes the program to use sinusoidal waves instead of square waves.
+You may optionally pass the option `--cosine` as a command line argument, which causes the program to use sinusoidal waves instead of square waves.
 [See how-it-works.md](how-it-works.md).

+Note that, when using the MIDI player, the sound may not be as audible when a large number of notes are playing simultaneously.
+Additionally, if you get nothing but a blank screen, you probably need to change which channel is being played, by using the `-c` option.

 ## Who on Earth had this idea?
 (Or: a brief history of this project)